 -How to report Black Hat SEO

--How Black Hat SEO can affect your and you website
+-How Black Hat SEO can affect you and your website

-It’s crucial to realize that implementing Black Hat SEO strategies and tactics can get your site banned from search engines, excluding you from the number one traffic referral source on the Internet.
-All SEO’s need a proper understanding of Black Hat SEO and its consequences.
-There is a thin line between what is black hat, gray hat and white hat seo services.
+Firstly, it’s crucial to realize that implementing Black Hat SEO strategies and tactics can get your site banned from search engines.
+Also. it will exclude you from the number one traffic referral source on the Internet.
+So, all SEO’s need a proper understanding of Black Hat SEO and its consequences.
+Also, there is a thin line between what is black hat, gray hat, and white hat SEO services.

 What Is Black Hat SEO, Anyway?

-Black Hat SEO is most commonly defined as a disapproved practice that could increase a page’s ranking in a search engine result page (SERP).
-These practices are against the search engine’s terms of service and can result in the site being banned from the search affiliate and engine sites.
-A list of tactics and strategies employed by black hat SEO practitioners have been openly denounced on Google’s Webmaster Guidelines and Bing’s Webmaster Guidelines.
+To start with, Black Hat SEO is a disapproved practice.
+It increases a page’s ranking in a search engine result page (SERP).
+These practices are against the search engine’s terms of service.
+So, it can result in the site being banned from the search affiliate and engine sites.
+Blackhat SEO practitioners employ a list of tactics and strategies.
+Google’s Webmaster Guidelines and Bing’s Webmaster Guidelines openly denounce them.